 Too often, we tend to Many times we keep things we don’t need.

 But, being a hoarder is costing you time and money.
 Declutter expert, Tracy McCubbin says emotional problems are the root cause.
 The best way to start decluttering your home is to view it as a tool.

 Your home should help you cook, work, and sleep efficiently among other things.
-Having this perspective will help you notice areas where your home is falling short.
+Having this perspective will help you notice areas, where your home falls, and is falling short.
 Don’t plan to declutter your entire home in one weekend.